About Us

 BRYAN PADUA

 My passion for fitness began in childhood, inspired by my father's dedication to bodybuilding.
 Growing up, I stayed active by participating in sports such as baseball, football, and lacrosse.
-A lower back injury in college sparked my interest in rehabilitation, leading me to work in physical and occupational therapy and eventually pursue a career as a trainer.
+A lower back injury in college sparked my interest in rehabilitation, leading me to work in physical and occupational therapy and eventually pursue a career as a personal trainer.

 I have experience working with a wide range of individuals, from adolescents to older adults and from complete beginners to Division 1 athletes.
 As a competitive powerlifter, I’ve developed a deep appreciation for strength training and the empowerment it brings.